phpuech/OT_Analysis/README.md

  - second,  adapt our add script so that it includes the data of the object
  - third, create a widget in the interface that calls the method of the view's controller attribute

-if we want to add a new feature after analysis but on the object *curve :
+if one wants to add a new feature after analysis but on the object *curve :
- - we add a method to curve
+ - add a method to the curve object
- - we create a widget that calls this method through the dict-curve of the controller
+ - create a widget that calls this method through the dict-curve of the controller

 ## Adapt input to other raw data formats (eg. other tweezers acquisitions or set-ups)

- The input text file must have a global header, a calibration part, segment headers and data
+ The input text file must have a global header, a calibration part, segment headers and data, which for us is set by the JPK Instrument / Bruker standarts.
 ![Image](./pictures/structure_file_text.png)

+ In short, to adapt to different input, one has to either rewrite the I/O part of the code, or write a converter that modifies the input to fit the present I/O.

  If the data do not have a force (xsignal1, ysignal1, zsignal1), time (seriesTime) and distance column: